 This page in brief

 But there are some people who don’t experience God that way, even though they want to.
 So doesn’t this show that a loving God doesn’t exist after all?
-Except maybe God has other reasons for remaining less visible, which we might guess at, or may have no idea about.
+Except maybe God has other reasons for remaining hidden, which we might guess at, or may have no idea about.

-It seems that an argument along these lines asks some interesting questions but isn’t really strong.
+It seems that an argument along these lines asks some interesting questions.
+But how strong is it?

 God isn’t obvious to most of us